heliopython/heliopy/doc/source/configuring.rst

-Configuring heliopy
+Configuring HelioPy
 ===================

-heliopy comes with a sample 'heliopyrc' file.
+HelioPy comes with a sample 'heliopyrc' file.
 In order to customise the file make a copy of it at ``~/.heliopy/heliopyrc`` and edit that copy.
 The default contents of the file are: